-The current conflict in Ukraine has led to severe sanctions imposed by a number of countries against the Russian economy, businesses and individuals.
+The current conflict in Ukraine has led to new severe sanctions imposed by Europe, the USA and other countries on certain Russian institutions and individuals.
 These sanctions resulted in restricted access to the global financial system, cross-border financial transactions and trade as well as depreciation of the Russian Rouble.
 As new sanctions and counter-sanctions continue to emerge, the full impact of the situation on future operations and the financial position of the Company is difficult to estimate now.
 The Company implements measures to secure sales and supply channels, and manage liquidity, and takes other steps to minimise the impact of economic sanctions.